Optimizing CMOS-compatible, superconducting titanium nitride resonators: Deposition conditions and structuring processes

+The TLS loss characteristics of the three TiN film orientations exhibit distinct trends.
 The TiN200 films generally exhibit higher losses compared to the TiN111 films, particularly for the HP/HT process combinations.
-The TiNmixed film demonstrates a median TLS loss $\tilde{\delta}_{\rm TLS}$ comparable to that of the TiN111 films, but its data points span the range observed for both TiN111 and TiN200.
-This trend is consistent across both structuring methods.
-The inferior performance of the TiN200 films may be attributed to their smaller grain sizes relative to the TiN111 films.
-Smaller grain sizes result in more grain boundaries, which are prone for oxidization.
-As oxides are known TLS hosts \cite{muller_towards_2019, oconnell_microwave_2008,altoe_localization_2022, chang_eliminating_2025, verjauw_investigation_2021, woods_determining_2019, biznarova_mitigation_2024, gupta_high_2026} this is expected to contribute to increased losses.
-This hypothesis is supported by the lower RRR value observed for the TiN200 films.
-It remains unclear why most resonators fabricated from the TiNmixed films perform similarly to those made from TiN111, despite the presence of grains with both orientations and possibly amorphous regions.
-However, XRD data indicate that the grain sizes in the TiNmixed films are larger than those in the TiN200 films.
-This observation may explain the generally better performance of the TiNmixed films and supports the hypothesis that grain boundaries significantly contribute to losses.
-Resonators of the TiNmixed films that incorporate more grain boundaries by chance therefore perform as worse as the TiN200 resonators.
+The TiNmixed films demonstrate a median TLS loss $\tilde{\delta}_{\rm TLS}$ comparable to that of the TiN111 films, but with data points spanning (more) than the entire range observed for both TiN111 and TiN200 films.
+This trend is consistent across both structuring methods but becomes very evident when looking at the losses of the HP,HT resonators.
+The crystal orientation of the film cannot explain this behavior as the TiNmixed film preferably contains (200) oriented grains but mostly performs like the TiN(111) film.
+One explanation for this behavior is the grain size.
+A smaller grain size results in a higher density of grain boundaries, which are susceptible to oxidation \cite{biznarova_mitigation_2024}.
+Since oxides are known to host TLS defects \cite{muller_towards_2019, oconnell_microwave_2008, altoe_localization_2022, chang_eliminating_2025, verjauw_investigation_2021, woods_determining_2019, gupta_high_2026}, this is expected to contribute to the increased losses especially observed in the fine grained TiN200 resonators.
+However, even with this explanation the question why the TiNmixed film mostly behaves like the TiN111 film remains unanswered.
+One possible explanation are exceptionally lossy homo‑oriented (200)/(200) grain boundaries in the TiN200 film.
+TiN111 films, of course, do not contain such boundaries because they possess only homo‑oriented (111)/(111) grain boundaries.
+In contrast, TiNmixed films contain fewer (200)/(200) grain boundaries, since hetero‑oriented (200)/(111) boundaries must also be present.
+Consequently, only resonators that happen to incorporate (a large number) of (200)/(200) grain boundaries exhibit performance comparable to that of the TiN200 resonators.